SGFGOV/medusa-plugin-whatsapp/README.md

 eg :
 ```
-// please note you'll have to configure the message receive hooks in twilio to point to /whatsapp/received
+// please note you'll have to configure the message receive hooks in twilio to point to <Your server url>/whatsapp/received

 export default class myService implements WhatsappHandlerInterface {